Get Help Today(855) 593-1695

 With millions of Americans becoming addicted, it seems we are losing the war on drugs.
 The numbers are increasing every year, which is why it is so important to get help early.

-23.5 million persons aged 12 or older needed treatment for an illicit drug or alcohol abuse problem in 2009.
+23.5 million people aged 12 or older needed treatment for an illicit drug or alcohol abuse problem in 2009.

 In 2008, the age range with the highest proportion of treatment admissions was the 25–29 group at 14.8 percent, followed by those 20–24 at 14.4 percent and those 40–44 at 12.6 percent.